 Pokemon Black 2 and White 2 are great games, but fans of the early generations may find themselves a little lost at the number of Pokemon to catch.
-HeartGold and SoulSilver are remakes of Gold and Silver for Game Boy Advance, which are considered by many to be some of the best Pokemon games ever made, and for good reason.
+HeartGold and SoulSilver are remakes of Gold and Silver for Game Boy Color, which are considered by many to be some of the best Pokemon games ever made, and for good reason.
 The game takes place in the Johto region and offers updated graphics, touch controls, and even the ability to use the 'Pokewalker' – essentially a glorified Tamagotchi – to take your Pokemon wherever you go.

 Grand Theft Auto: Chinatown Wars